 :: What’s Included ::

 The weekly life planners are 7″ x 9″ spiral-bound with a heavy-duty laminated cover.
 There are so many fun cover designs to choose from.
-Most of them include a photo, but the photo is totally optional.
+Some of them include a photo, but the photo is totally optional.

-Inside you’ll find a section for special dates, a month-at-a-glance page for each month, a two-page spread for each week (more on that later), a notes section (with uber-cute note page designs), a section for contacts, a ruler/bookmark to mark the current week, labels for special calendar days, and a little folder and zipper pouch to hold loose items.
+Inside you’ll find a section for special dates, a month-at-a-glance page for each month, a two-page spread for each week (more on that later), a notes section (with super-cute note page designs), a section for contacts, a ruler/bookmark to mark the current week, labels for special calendar days, and a little folder and zipper pouch to hold loose items.
 There are also inspirational quotes sprinkled throughout the planner, on the calendar pages and on the divider pages.
-I loved that they included a set of gift tags and appointment cards just for fun!
+I loved that they included a set of gift tags just for fun!

 :: The Weekly Pages ::